nayutaco/ptarmigan/docs/testnet_2nodes_eclair.md

 10. [btc] Waiting for generating a block

-The channel is gererated after reaching two blocks.
+The channel is generated after reaching two blocks.

 When status is established in a result of -l, we can confirm that if the channel is generated.
 Combining `watch` and `jq` is also available for observing it.